OutSystems/docs-product/src/integration-with-systems/integration-builder/use.md

     <div class="info" markdown="1">

-    If you are integrating with a **external database**, check out [how to Integrate with an external database using Integration Builder ](../external-database/integrate-external-db-ib.md)
+    If you are integrating with an **external database**, check out [how to Integrate with an external database using Integration Builder ](../external-database/integrate-external-db-ib.md)

     </div>